UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     Make an refactoring and extension of your class diagrams from [Expressive data types](https://uppmax.github.io/programming_formalisms/expressive_data_type/)

-    Refactoriig is basically reorganisation to match or imporve your design.
+    Refactoring is basically reorganization to match or improve your design.

 ???- info "example of a weather station analysis class diagram"